 Title to all materials and assets shipped by Buyer or on Buyer’s behalf (collectively referred to as the “Asset”) to Seller for any reason shall be vested in Buyer and shall remain the property of Buyer.
 Seller shall not permit any lien or other encumbrance of any kind to be placed on the Asset while in Seller’s possession and/or control.
 Seller agrees to provide signage in its facility that clearly identifies the Asset as the property of Buyer, and shall execute such documents as reasonably requested by Buyer to preserve Buyer’s title to, and interest in, the Asset.
 In addition, Seller grants to Buyer a power of attorney to execute any and all documents necessary to establish and maintain Buyer’s title to, and interest in, the Asset.
 Buyer shall have the right to immediately, and without notice, take possession of the Asset at any time during Seller’s normal business hours.
 Buyer shall be responsible for any and all inventory and/or property taxes on such Assets.

 Seller warrants that all Products provided hereunder are free and clear of all liens and encumbrances whatsoever and that Seller has good and marketable title to same.
-Seller also warrants that all Products and Services (a) are free from any actual or claimed patent, copyright or trademark infringement, (b) conform strictly to the Specifications, (c) are merchantable, of good material and workmanship, and are free from defects, (d) are suitable for the use intended (e) conform to recognized industry standards of quality and function and (f) conform in all respects in the production, sale, delivery and use thereof with all applicable laws and governmental orders, rules and regulations.
+Seller also warrants that all Products (a) are free from any actual or claimed patent, copyright or trademark infringement, (b) conform strictly to the Specifications, (c) are merchantable, of good material and workmanship, and are free from defects, (d) are suitable for the use intended (e) conform to recognized industry standards of quality and function and (f) conform in all respects in the production, sale, delivery and use thereof with all applicable laws and governmental orders, rules and regulations.

 13. Conflict Minerals.